 What is a game jam?

 "Jam" is a reference to musician jam sessions.
-The goal is to come together and make a videogame, or non-digital game like a board game or card game.
-Participants rapidly prototype game designs and hopefully inject new ideas to help grow the game industry.
+The goal is to come together and make a videogame, or a non-digital (analog) game like a board game or card game.
+Participants rapidly prototype game designs and inject new ideas to help inspire and grow the global game industry.
 We share a common theme and constraints.
 We ask participants to create a game from beginning to end in a prescribed time (maximum of 48 hours).
-The brief time span is meant to help encourage creative thinking to result in small but innovative and experimental games, some of which have been developed beyond the GGJ into a commercial success.
+The brief time span is meant to help encourage creative thinking which results in small but innovative and experimental games, some of which have been developed beyond the GGJ into a commercial success.

 What is the Global Game Jam?